 And there's no one size fits all answer to the question.

-Or is your spouse a business owner “in name only?”
+Or is your spouse an owner “in name only?”

-For example, in the case of a divorce and LLC business, does the INO spouse get a share based on what is outlined in the membership agreement?
+For example, in the case of a divorce and LLC business, does the non owner spouse get a share based on what is outlined in the membership agreement?
+Or what if your spouse has no ownership at all?
+Can they get a share of additional marital property or other assets then?

 Do you have a business partner?

-Business ownership isn’t just sole proprietorship as some people choose to start a business with a partner or partners who are not their spouse.
+Business ownership isn't just about sole proprietorship as some people choose to start a business with a partner or partners who are not their spouse.
+But the line between a professional relationship and personal one can get complicated.

-For example, in the case of a divorce and an LLC business, the Membership Agreement would define what share is yours, and what share belongs to your partner(s).
-As well as if there are any limitations in place surrounding the sale of an ownership share of a business due to a divorce.
+For example, in the case of a divorce and a limited liability company business, the Membership Agreement would define what share is yours, and what share belongs to your partner(s).
+As well as if there are any limitations in the buy sell agreement surrounding the sale of an ownership share of a business due to a divorce.

-Parenting time, child support, and spousal maintenance can all be impacted in a business divorce.
+Parenting time, child support, and alimony can all be impacted in a business divorce.

 How do you handle parenting time?

-But if you own a business, issues surrounding child support and alimony are far more complex.
+But if you own a business, issues surrounding alimony are far more complex.

 First, it's not uncommon for business owners to forgo a salary for many years.
 Choosing instead to take money out of the business only when necessary.
 In turn, it making their earnings unpredictable and inconsistent.

-And second, even if you are paying yourself a salary, the amount you take is predicated on the success of your business.
-If things aren’t going well, you may be forced to take a cut in pay.
+And second, even if you are paying yourself a salary, the amount you take is predicated on the success of your business operations.
+If things aren't going well, you may be forced to take a cut in pay.

 But your children and your soon-to-be-ex spouses' expenses are a constant.
 They're counting on receiving a certain level of regular, monthly support.
 So, any variability in the amount they receive likely won't work for them.